alphagov/finder-frontend/docs/brexit-checker-content-changes.md

 GOOGLE_SHEET_ID="1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms"
 ```

 3. Enable the Google Drive API by generating a `credentials.json` file from the API and saving it in the root directory of the repo.
-Instructions for this can be found [here](https://developers.google.com/drive/api/v3/quickstart/ruby#step_1_turn_on_the).
+Instructions for this can be found [here](https://developers.google.com/drive/api/v3/quickstart/ruby#step_1_turn_on_the) (click the "Enable the Drive API" button).
 You will be prompted for the following information:
   - Project name.
 (It doesn't matter what you enter here)
   - Configure your OAuth client.
 (Select Desktop App)